 The final major detail you'll be drawing is the dog's tail.
 Draw a long pointed oval on the rear (last circle) of the dog.
 The tail should begin no more than a few centimeters from the back and should end no more than a few centimeters after the heels.

 Clean up all of your sketch lines and guide shapes.
-Draw in details such as the eye, nose, tongue, toes, etc. If you are unsure of what exactly the dog should look like, reference the pencil sketch found in the introduction of this hub.
+Draw in details such as the eye, nose, tongue, toes, etc. If you are unsure of what exactly the dog should look like, reference the pencil sketch found in the introduction of this tutorial.
 You can also take a look at the completed guide sketch below.

-Your sketch is now complete!
-Congratulations on drawing a semi-realistic dog!
+Your sketch is now complete—congratulations on drawing a semi-realistic dog!
 As I mentioned before, don't fret if your drawing doesn't come out right the first time.
-Drawing closer to real life can be a great challenge; however, once you start to get it down, the results are hugely rewarding!
+Drawing closer to real-life can be a great challenge; however, once you start to get it down, the results are hugely rewarding!

 If you're still having trouble or are unclear on any of the steps in this guide, feel free to ask me a question.
 Suggestions and tips are also welcome.